timdh/deepfashion_detector/README.md

 <img src="images/fake_vs_real.png">

-### Accuracy of the discriminator as a classifier
+## Accuracy of the discriminator as a classifier

-72% of the 2000 (fake/real) images were correctly classified.
+We classify 2000 (fake/real) images with an accuracy of 72%.
 However, the accuracy fluctuates per testing batch with sometimes achieving an accuracy under 50% (worse than guessing).
 This means that the discriminator is not an accurate classifier for detecting fake images.
 This is confirmed when we output the mean and standard deviation of the softmax prediction, which is around 0.5 ± 0.02; these numbers inidicate that the discriminator is not confident of its prediction.

 The above observations also make sense from a theoretical standpoint, as a well trained generator synthesizes images that are hard to detect for the discriminator.
 If the discriminator would achieve a high classification accuracy it would be too powerful for the generator, hence, not allowing the generator to generalize on the task at hand.